uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ### How to Grant Access to Other Accounts for your Buckets?

 Managing access to your buckets is essential for both collaboration and security.
-By setting up specific policies, you can control who can view or modify your bucket’s contents.
+By setting up specific [bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html), you can control who can view or modify your bucket’s contents.
 Follow these steps to grant access:

 - Create a policy file: define a policy and save it as a `JSON` file.
 For guidance and details on creating and formatting policy files, refer to our [create a policy structure guide](../policies.md/#policy-structure).
 For example, you might create a policy file named `my_policy.json` with read permissions.
 - Apply the policy: Use the command like `s3cmd setpolicy policy_file.json s3://your-bucket-name` to apply your defined read policy to your bucket.
 Replace `policy_file.json` with the name of your policy file and `your-bucket-name` with the name of your bucket.